 In addition to her specialization in psychosomatic medicine, Dr. Savant is trained to manage general psychiatric illnesses such as Schizophrenia, OCD, Bipolar disorder, Depression, Panic disorder, PTSD, Generalized anxiety disorder and many more.
 She has a range of training in psychotherapies for interpersonal problems, grief, and marital issues.
 Her particular strengths are psychopharmacology, cognitive behavioral therapy, and interpersonal therapy.

 Throughout her training, Dr. Savant has been involved in various on-going research projects.
-She received numerous achievement awards in research and certificates of appreciation for clinical work from the Department of Psychiatry at Loyola University Medical Center.
+She received achievement awards in research and certification of appreciation for clinical work from the department of psychiatry at Loyola University Medical Center.
 She was nominated and inducted as a member Medical Honor Society Alpha Omega Alpha during her residency by the caucus of student members of the society based on her values of leadership, character, community service, and professionalism.
 She remained actively involved in medical student and resident teaching throughout her residency and fellowship at Stanford.